SEA-ARMi/SEA-ARMi.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}FAILSAFE Project Team

-Our project recently established in 2024 from seedcorn funding of FAILSAFE (Fungal AMR Innovations for LMICS: Solutions and Access For Everyone).
-We work with a wide range of outstanding groups from microbiologists, mycologists, and bioinformaticians. <br>
+Our project was recently established in December 2024 with seed funding from [FAILSAFE (Fungal AMR Innovations for LMICs: Solutions and Access for Everyone)](https://shorturl.at/hssvQ).
+We collaborate with an outstanding network of experts, including microbiologists, mycologists, and bioinformaticians, focusing on environmental and medical microbiology.<br>

 {% include section.html %}
 {% include list.html data="members" component="portrait" filter="role == 'lead-pi'" %}